 Insufficient restrictions on international nuclear control and allowing more countries to have access to nuclear weapons by lack of internal law enforcement is asking for more dictators or other countries “pulling the trigger”, – like allowing more people in the US to have access to lethal rifles and other dangerous guns, – is asking for a more unstable society, – creating a situation with potential “mass pulling of triggers” where the US army may have to act against its own citizens at times of national unrest.

-Whether it is correct or not that the Bush Administration prepared for concentration camps in case of social unrest is not that important anymore.
+It seems correct that the Bush Administration prepared for FEMA concentration camps in case of social unrest.
 More important is that the triggers for social unrest never escalate in the use of massive gun violence in one society, – just for the sake of civilisation and protection of citizens.
 The law simply needs to be adapted to prevent an almost unlimited access is some States.

-Again a matter of Congressional choice, but it would not seem they see it this way, – some members of this honourably establishment even devoted to get the Obama Administration down on what happened in Benghazi, Libya.
-Not being able to take the long view but using the short-sighted view to debilitate proper Governance at a time this being required.
+Again a matter of Congressional choice, but it would not seem they see it this way with some members of this establishment even devoted to get the Obama Administration down on what happened in Benghazi, Libya.
+Not being able to take the long view but using the short-sighted view to debilitate proper Governance at a time this being required makes jurisdiction stagnant.

 Just an illustration how members of Congress can add to a “House divided” by not getting the priorities right.